howdocom/howdo-slate/source/index.html.md

 Mentor Overload: An often cited benefit of accelerators comes from a phenomenon called “Mentor Overload”.
 This is the process of exposing startups to a high number of mentors and their respective opinions.

-[WP IMPORT: BLOCKQUOTE] “High-performing programs connected entrepreneurs with a larger number of mentors.”
+> “High-performing programs connected entrepreneurs with a larger number of mentors.”
 (GALI, Report)

-[WP IMPORT: BLOCKQUOTE] “By meeting with many mentors in a short period of time, founders were able to distinguish outlying feedback and identify commonalities among seemingly conflicting advice.”
+> “By meeting with many mentors in a short period of time, founders were able to distinguish outlying feedback and identify commonalities among seemingly conflicting advice.”
 (Susan L. Cohen, Study)

-[WP IMPORT: BLOCKQUOTE] [On the benefits of mentor overload] “As the business grows, there are more points of stimuli, more agendas, more exogenous factors, and more potential whiplash.
+> [On the benefits of mentor overload] “As the business grows, there are more points of stimuli, more agendas, more exogenous factors, and more potential whiplash.
 If you don’t build your own muscle around collecting, synthesizing, dealing with, and decided what to do with all the data that is coming at you, then you are going to have massive problems as your company scales up.”
 (Brad Feld, Article)

-[WP IMPORT: BLOCKQUOTE] “The director at Alder continued to explain the benefit of overloading founders with mentor feedback, That’s the way the real world works and we’re accelerating that.
+> “The director at Alder continued to explain the benefit of overloading founders with mentor feedback, That’s the way the real world works and we’re accelerating that.
 So your customers are going to do it to you; your family is going to do it to you; your investors are going to do it to you.
 Guess what?
 You’re the entrepreneur and you get to cook, right.
 That’s why you run the company and not us.
 And you have to be good at 58 communicating and you have to be good at taking all of that input and deciding what you want to do.”
 (Susan L. Cohen, Study)

-[WP IMPORT: BLOCKQUOTE] “When accelerators scheduled meetings for founders, the coordination costs for venture founders were negligible, which enabled ventures to meet with more mentors and more diverse mentors than when ventures initiated their own meetings.”
+> “When accelerators scheduled meetings for founders, the coordination costs for venture founders were negligible, which enabled ventures to meet with more mentors and more diverse mentors than when ventures initiated their own meetings.”
 (Susan L. Cohen, Study)

 While most people see this as a positive, be aware of potential repercussions:

-[WP IMPORT: BLOCKQUOTE] “You cannot meet with a potential investor (me included) or mentor/advisor without getting a lot of feedback about your business.
+> “You cannot meet with a potential investor (me included) or mentor/advisor without getting a lot of feedback about your business.
 If you take many of those meetings a week, then you are going to get pushed and pulled in lots of different directions and it will cause confusion, wasted time and energy, and even a loss of confidence in what you set out to do.”
 (Fred Wilson, Article)

 ### Considerations and Metrics
 Conflicts of Interest